tensorflow/swift/docs/site/guide/datasets.md

 The two lines of this function concatenate all `data` bytes from the incoming `BatchSamples` into a `Tensor<UInt8>` that matches the byte layout of the images within the raw CIFAR-10 dataset.
-Next, the image channels are reordered to match those expected in our standard image classification models and the images data re-cast into a `Tensor<Float>` for model consumption.
+Next, the image channels are reordered to match those expected in our standard image classification models and the image data re-cast into a `Tensor<Float>` for model consumption.

-Optional normalization parameters can be provided to further adjust images, which is common in training many image classification models.
+Optional normalization parameters can be provided to further adjust image channel values, a process that is common when training many image classification models.
+The normalization parameter `Tensor`s are created once at dataset initialization and then passed into `makeBatch()` as an optimization to prevent the repeated creation of small temporary tensors with the same values.

 Finally, the integer labels are placed in a `Tensor<Int32>` and the image / label tensor pair returned in a `LabeledImage`.
 A `LabeledImage` is a specific case of